 RELATED: Where LI kids can dine with Santa this holiday season

-A circus and a haunted Old West town are just a few of the sites you’ll see at the St. James Model Railroad Club holiday train display.
-Photo courtesy of the club.
+A circus and a haunted Old West town are just some of the sites sure to thrill at the St. James Model Railroad Club holiday display.
+Photo courtesy of the club

 St. James Model Railroad Club Holiday Train Display — St. James